jackcooperdev/CauldronDocs/pages/engine/tools/fileserver.md

 > + https://files.cauldronmc.com (Default)
 > + https://files-dev.cauldronmc.com
 >
-> In the future, there will be ways to add / sign other file servers.
+> In the future, there will be ways to add / sign other file servers for personal use.

 To change file servers the environment variable `CAULDRON_STATIC` can be changed to one of the two servers above.
 ## Functions